JCLMantilla/Santander-Transaction-Competition/README.md

 # Santander-Transaction-Competition
-# ATTENTION!
-THIS PROJECT IS UNDE RMAINTENANCE!
+## ATTENTION!
+THIS PROJECT IS UNDER MAINTENANCE!

 ### TODO:
   - Switch to SMOTEC data generation to balance dataset